cwpearson/website2/posts/20250122-nfsn-example/index.md

 draft = false
 +++

-I've set up a repository(https://github.com/cwpearson/nfsn-example) which contains an example of how automatically deploy a Go web application to [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net/).
+I've set up a [GitHub repository](https://github.com/cwpearson/nfsn-example) which contains an example of how automatically deploy a Go web application to [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net/).
 It shows continuous deployment for a custom web server that automatically updates whenever you push changes to your repository.

 ## Overview